-Sec.
-2.7.
-The provisions of NRS 432B.197 and sections 2 to 6, inclusive, of this act, do not relieve an agency which provides child welfare services of any responsibility of the agency relating to the general health and well-being of a child in the custody of the agency.
+- Section 1.
+Chapter 432B of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 7, inclusive, of this act. - Sec.
+2. As used in NRS 432B.197 and sections 2 to 6, inclusive, of this act, unless the context otherwise requires, "person professionally qualified in the field of psychiatric mental health" has the meaning ascribed to it in NRS 433A.018. - Sec.

-Sec.
 3. 1.
-If a child who is in the custody of an agency which provides child welfare services has a prescription for a psychotropic medication upon entering the custody of the agency or if the agency determines that a child may be in need of [mental health] psychiatric care, the agency shall nominate, pending appointment by a court pursuant to section 7 of this act, a person who is legally responsible for the [health] psychiatric care of the child.
-A person nominated pursuant to this subsection shall be deemed to be the person who is legally responsible for the [health] psychiatric care of the child pending approval by a court pursuant to section 7 of this act.

-2 3 4 5 6 7 8 9 psychiatric care of a child pursuant to this section, the agency which provides child welfare services shall petition the court with jurisdiction over the child for the appointment of the nominee as the person who is legally responsible for the [health] psychiatric care of the child.
-A petition filed pursuant to this subsection may be heard by the court at the next hearing of the court conducted pursuant to NRS 432B.410 to 432B.590, inclusive, and section 7 of this act or at a hearing for
+If a child who is in the custody of an agency which provides child welfare services has a prescription for a psychotropic medication upon entering the custody of the agency or if the agency determines that a child may be in need of mental health care, the agency shall nominate, pending appointment by a court pursuant to section 7 of this act, a person who is legally responsible for the health care of the child.
+A person nominated pursuant to this subsection shall be deemed to be the person who is legally responsible for the health care of the child pending approval by a court pursuant to section 7 of this act. - 2.
+Upon nominating a person who is legally responsible for the health care of a child pursuant to this section, the agency which provides child welfare services shall petition the court with jurisdiction over the child for the appointment of the nominee as the person who is legally responsible for the health care of the child.
+A petition filed pursuant to this subsection may be heard by the court at the next hearing of the court conducted pursuant to NRS 432B.410 to 432B.590, inclusive, and section 7 of this act or at a hearing for the express purpose of appointing a person pursuant to section 7 of this act.